Domestic Well Safety Program

 How to Sign Up

-To apply for the program between now and August 17, 2018, or for more information about testing and treating your well, please contact the Benton County Environmental Health Department or call 541-766-6841
+We have concluded testing wells for the 2018 Domestic Well Safety Program.
+For more information about testing and treating your well, please contact the Benton County Environmental Health Department or call 541-766-6841